Daph1986/mamamaki/README.md

 2. Find Daph1986's [page](https://github.com/Daph1986)
 3. Select repositories.
 4. Select the mamamaki repository.
-5. Click on the link on the right side or on the link under "Demo".
+5. Click on the link on the right side or on the link under `Demo`.
 By clicking that link the live demo version will be visible. <br>

 <img src="static/readme_images/deployment_link_1.png" alt="Deployment link 1" width="75%" height="50%"/>